-Dr. von Bomhard agrees that the Testarossa judgment gives rise to a lot of discussion, but this is a very exceptional case and not the reflection of what’s in the marketplace.
+Dr von Bomhard agree that the Testarossa judgment gives rise to a lot of discussion, but this is a very exceptional case and not the reflection of what's in the marketplace.
 Indeed, it is not common for trade mark owners to stop using the trade mark and then to use it for spare parts, this is very specific to the luxury car market.

-4. What is the current state of art regarding a successful bad faith and invalidation application in case where the revivor tries to revive a vintage mark?
+4. What is the current state of art regarding a successful bad faith and invalidation application in case where the reviver tries to revive a vintage mark?

-Dr. von Bomhard: I would challenge whether free riding per se is bad faith as this may go too far and is not necessarily a dishonest intention.
-Whilst this may seem as such from the case law, each case had its own unique situation.
+Dr von Bomhard: I would challenge whether free riding per se is bad faith as this may go too far and is not necessarily a dishonest intention.
+While this may seem as such from the case law, each case had its own unique situation.

 5. Are there any other tools that an owner of vintage brand who does not use it anymore and should not have the registration and protection connected to a trade mark but still can claim?

-Philipp von Kapff: Free riding is an important part of the consideration for the court but this must be balanced along with other principles such as public domain.
-Mediation and amicable solutions is an alternative to these bad faith applications, where both parties can achieve some benefit.
+Philip von Kapff: Free riding is an important part of the consideration for the court but this must be balanced along with other principles such as public domain.
+Mediation and friendly solutions is an alternative to these bad faith applications, where both parties can achieve some benefit.